scott-22/algorithm-reference/README.md

 There are usually two approaches to achieving DP: top-down and bottom-up.
 Top-down approaches are recursive in nature, calculating a subproblem when it is needed and storing its value.
 It usually uses a process called **memoization**, basically remembering the answer to a subproblem when we need to calculate it.
 Bottom-up approaches are iterative in nature, calculating the answer to every query and storing it in a table.
 For this reason, this process is called **tabulation**.

 ### Knapsacks:
 Many problems can be reduced into some form of the knapsack problem.
 It involves a theoretical knapsack with a weight capacity of _W_.
-There are _n_ given objects, each with weight _wi_ and value _vi_, for 1 ≤ _i_ ≤ _n_.
+There are _n_ given objects/weights, each with weight _wi_ and value _vi_, for 1 ≤ _i_ ≤ _n_.
 The objective is to maximize the total sum of values of the objects we can put in the knapsack such that the total weight is within the knapsack’s capacity.
 It can be easily shown (by counterexample) that greedy solutions for multiple knapsack problems won’t work.
 The different variants of problems are below.

 #### \*0-1-KNAPSACK*
 The 0-1 Knapsack problem is pretty straightforward: for each weight, we can either take it or not.
 As with most knapsack problems, we consider each weight individually.
 Our DP transition is